richardh8/thedigeratisagabook/chapters/chapter-8/2-pl_is_result_of_a_valued_ecosystem.md

 According to the authors, the so-called Conscious Capitalism is based on four principles:

 Greater Purpose: Acting with a greater purpose, organizations go beyond simply generating and maximizing profit and creating a positive impact for all their stakeholders.
-Purpose and values ​​form the core of a conscious organization.
+Purpose and values form the core of a conscious organization.

 Stakeholder Integration: Stakeholders are all actors that impact or are impacted by an organization and are all equally important and connected by a sense of purpose and shared values.
 Thus, a “win-win” relationship is sought, preserving harmony and integration between the parties.